cosmocode/formserver/doc/formelements.md

       required: false
 ```

-* `clone` _(optional)_ - Adds a clone button to the field.
+* `clone` _(optional)_ - When set to `true`, adds a clone button to the field.
 That way you can repeat the same input to create a list of variable length.

 ### Numberinput